PromptAI/promptdialog/docs/advance_control/use_llms.md

 >
 > We're sorry, but due to insufficient funds in the merchant's account, we are unable to provide our services at this time.
 Please try again later or contact our customer support for further assistance.

-### 2. In addition to ChatGPT, can I choose to use other LLMs?
+### 2. Can I choose to use other LLMs besides OpenAI?
-> Please contact us: info@promptai.us
+> At present,we only support OpenAI.
+Please contact us: info@promptai.us

 ### 3. What should I do if I want to obtain more Tokens?
 > Please contact us: info@promptai.us